jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

 - uniform interface

 c)
 i) Sorting algorithms can be very complicated.
-It is would be far easier and faster to use one that has been thoroughly tested and optimized already. ii) Often there is no library that perfectly matches your specific needs, and it would be faster, and better to create if yourself.
+It would be far easier and faster to use one that has been thoroughly tested and optimized already. ii) Often there is no library that perfectly matches your specific needs, and it would be faster, and better to create if yourself.
 Also, using a library can bloat your program and introduce security vulnerabilities as well as other things

 <div style="page-break-after: always;"></div>